-These days, credit score is of vital importance in case you need to buy a house, a car, or something else.
+These days, credit score is of vital importance if you need to rent an apartment, buy a house, a car, or even get a job.
+Yes, if you will be dealing with sensitive financial information or hold a position of accountability, your employer may check your credit score.
 Now the million dollar question is how can you improve your credit score?
 Although, there is no magic required to improve your credit score but some self-discipline, motivation and proper planning can help you raise your credit score.

 It’s a marathon, not a 100-meter race

 Just remember that you will be able to improve your credit score over a period of time.
 So be patient and start working gradually.
 You might be able to raise credit score up to 200 points within three years if you take the right steps.
 Of course, it is possible that some people will not achieve this number.
 It is entirely in your hands.

 Pay monthly bills on time